THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 Even the thousand-mile journey starts with one first step

-For educators, the professional learning is done in-house and they have access to the two unique professionals who work with them in situ to enhance and facilitate their work.
-Loris Malaguzzi, the progenitor of the philosophy, introduced these revolutionary roles because he believed in collaborative planning and learning.
+For educators, the professional learning is done in-house, and they have access to the two unique professionals who work with them in situ to enhance and facilitate their work.
+Loris Malaguzzi, the progenitor of philosophy, introduced these revolutionary roles because he believed in collaborative planning and learning.
 A pedagogista works with and supports educators from several centres bringing an overarching perspective.
 Meetings are scheduled to conduct a dialogue about current projects to determine the direction they might take to most benefit the students’ interests and research.

 How does this professional learning link with neuroscience?